RustAudio/lewton/README.md

 Some parts were created with help from the public domain [stb_vorbis](http://nothings.org/stb_vorbis/) decoder implementation.

+The minimum required Rust version is 1.18.
+If you disable the `old_rust` feature, the minimum required Rust version is 1.20.

 ## Use of unsafe

 The crate contains one line of unsafe code, to be able to parse floats.